camunda-community-hub/process-execution-automator/README.md

 You can specify objectives: produce 1000 Process Instances, end 500 process instances, and produce 300 tasks in a user task.

+The method to conduct a [Load Test](doc/howRunLoadTest/README.md) is available here.

 Visit [Load Test Scenario](doc/loadtestscenario/README.md) and the [Load test Tutorial](doc/loadtestscenario/Tutorial.md)

 ## Scenario